carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/03_Model_Augmentation.md

 Let's now test the model with a user query which is not relevant to the given scenario.
 Enter the following prompt:

 ```
-What’s the weather like in Messina today?
+What’s the weather like in Lecce today?
 ```

 The model should politely inform the user that it can only assist with social media content creation, demonstrating its ability to follow the guidelines set in the system message.